angular-schule/website-articles/blog/2020-01-everything-github/README.md

     </p>
     ```

     This example loads data from a remote API.
-Our hope is that later we will be able to find both the regular text and as well the loaded book in the index of our preferred search engine.
-We have also added Bootstrap to make the result look like this:
+Our hope is that later we will be able to find both the regular text as well as the loaded book in the index of our preferred search engine.
+We have also added [Bootstrap CSS](https://getbootstrap.com) to make the result look like this:

     ![Screenshot of the Demo page](screenshot_2_demo.png)